Bill Montgomery (activist)

-William Thomas Montgomery (May 29, 1940 – July 28, 2020) was an American businessman and conservative activist.
-He co-founded the conservative political organization Turning Point USA with Charlie Kirk; Montgomery became Kirk's mentor and worked behind the scenes during the organization's early formation.
-He died of complications from COVID-19.
+William Thomas Montgomery (May 29, 1940 – July 28, 2020) was an American businessman and conservative political activist.
+In 2012, he cofounded the conservative political organization Turning Point USA (TPUSA) alongside Charlie Kirk; Montgomery became Kirk's mentor and worked behind the scenes during the organization's early formation.
+He died due to complications from COVID-19.

 Early life

 Montgomery was born on May 29, 1940, in Lincoln, Nebraska, and grew up in Peoria, Illinois.
 He served in the United States Air Force Reserve.

 Career and activism

-Montgomery spent his working career in marketing.
+Throughout his career, Montgomery worked as a business consultant, marketer, publisher, and restaurateur.
 After retiring, he founded Turning Point USA with Charlie Kirk in 2012.
 He was on Turning Point's board and its secretary and treasurer until spring 2019.
-Montgomery met Kirk when the latter was 18, after hearing Kirk speak at a small college.
+Montgomery met Kirk when the latter was 18, after hearing Kirk speak at Benedictine University, at which Montgomery encouraged Kirk to pursue conservative activism.
 Montgomery has been described as Kirk's mentor, including by advising him to start Turning Point USA rather than attend college.
 Montgomery also provided the initial funding for the group.